valcesch/wind-monitoring-station/README.md

 Let me know if you can bring this board below a few hundred uA !

 The [Particle Boron](https://docs.particle.io/boron/) is a very good alternative that I tested in another project (it uses the same Ublox SARA-U201 chip than the MKR1400).
 The power consumption figures presented in the [datasheet](https://docs.particle.io/datasheets/boron/boron-datasheet/) are very well respected.
-Particle proposes as well a free data plan which is sufficient for the present project.
+Particle proposes as well a free data plan which suits well the requirement of the project.

 ## Disclaimer